apache/incubator-pegasus/README.md

 Apache Pegasus is a distributed key-value storage system which is designed to be:

-- **horizontally scalable** distributed using hash-based partitioning
+- **horizontally scalable**: distributed using hash-based partitioning
 - **strongly consistent**: ensured by [PacificA][PacificA] consensus protocol
 - **high-performance**: using [RocksDB][pegasus-rocksdb] as underlying storage engine
 - **simple**: well-defined, easy-to-use APIs